• Skip to primary navigation

 • Add the dry ingredients into the wet and fold with a spatula until just combined.
 Don't overwork the batter.
 The batter should be very thick.
 Gently fold in the chocolate chips or nuts.

-• Pour mixture into loaf pan and sprinkle with chocolate chips or nuts if desired.
+• Pour mixture into loaf pan and gently tilt the pan in all directions to level the batter.
+Sprinkle top with chocolate chips or nuts if desired.
 Place on the center rack in your oven.
-Bake for 45-60 minutes or until a toothpick comes out clean (check in 3 places).
-Small crumbs are ok, just not wet batter.
+Bake for 45–60 minutes or until a toothpick inserted in three different spots comes out clean or with only small, moist crumbs.
+No thick, wet batter should remain.

 • Remove from oven and let the loaf cool for 10 minutes before transferring it to a cooling rack.
 Let the loaf completely cool before cutting.
 Enjoy!